lostanlen/ismir2016/spec.md

 11. [DONE] Make a patch script in __init_.py to handle all misnomers
 12. [DONE] Discard overdrive, shoegaze, bleed and inactivity in clean electric guitar
 13. [DONE] Use version control for the medleydb-single-instruments derived dataset
-15. Remove first and last chunk (half-silent by definition) of every track
 14. [DONE] Remove vocal FX tracks
+15. [DONE] Remove first and last chunk (half-silent by definition) of every track

 G. Single-label classification
 1. [DONE] Write get_activation